binaryphile/docker-ruby/README.md

 # General-purpose Ruby Docker Image

+**NOTICE:** due to the heartbleed bug, I've updated the 2.0.0-p247 image to the latest Ubuntu 12.04, as of June 6, 2014.
+If you were using the old one, I strongly suggest you update your image to the new tag, `binaryphile/ruby:2.0.0-p247-hb`.
+These files and associated images are provided AS-IS under the terms in the included file `LICENSE.txt`.

-## Description
+### Description

 Creates a Docker image with Ruby, rubygems and bundler.

 Before you go building 2.0.0-p247, you can already use my image by
 running:

-    docker pull binaryphile/ruby:2.0.0-p247
+    docker pull binaryphile/ruby:2.0.0-p247-hb

+**New**: Ruby 2.1.2-p95 is also now available as `binaryphile/ruby:2.1.2-p95`.
+Enjoy.

-Also, before you ask where the Dockerfile is, there isn't one.
+Also, if you want to know where the Dockerfile is, there isn't one.
 `dockerfile.sh` is a shell script which performs the steps that a Dockerfile would, which is why it is named that way.